slingr-stack/slingr-docs/content/en/dev-reference/rest-apis/apps-api.md

 ```
 <br>

 > Deletes a record from the database.
-You won’t be able to recover the deleted record (except that you have enabled history for that entity).
+You won’t be able to recover the deleted record (except that you have enabled audit logs for that entity).

 ##### Request